wbt-solutions/openproject_dart_sdk/doc/QueriesApi.md

 //defaultApiClient.getAuthentication<HttpBasicAuth>('basicAuth').password = 'YOUR_PASSWORD';

 var api_instance = QueriesApi();
-var filters = filters_example; // String | JSON specifying filter conditions.
+var filters = []; // List<Map<String, Object>> | JSON specifying filter conditions.
 Accepts the same format as returned by the [queries](#queries) endpoint.
 Currently supported filters are:  + project: filters queries by the project they are assigned to.
 If the project filter is passed with the `!*` (not any) operator, global queries are returned.

 try {
     api_instance.apiV3QueriesGet(filters);